Skip to main content

 • Likely does not require new governance

-• Might compete with other BART funding needs
+• Broad-gauge is limited to FTA funding and could compete with other BART funding needs

-• May require increased interagency involvement and new governance
+• Standard-gauge requires increased interagency involvement and new governance

-• Requires host railroad engagement on changes proposed within their right of way
+• Example: Host railroad engagement on changes proposed within their right-of-way (Union Pacific Railroad, Caltrain)

 More About Link21 Concepts